rtoal/ple/java/README.md

 To build and run Java programs on your local machine, download and install the most recent language version from the [Java downloads page](https://www.oracle.com/java/technologies/downloads/) or use your favorite package manager.

-Once installed, programs in this folder can be run from the command line like so:
+Programs in this folder have been tested using Java 23.0.2 and can be run from the command line like so:

 ```
 java Triple.java